 Featured

 · Excellent interpersonal skills

-· Good understanding of data collection and management.
+· Good understanding of data collection and management

-· Computer literate and can produce reports
+· Computer literate, with the ability to produce reports

-· Ability to multitask
+· Ability to multitask and manage competing priorities efficiently

+Featured